satzbeleg/evidence-features/README.md

 pytest
 ```

+### Download via DVC Backend
 If you have access to ZDL's DVC backend, run

 ```sh
 dvc pull
 ```

+### Features Overview
+Currently, 1024 binary and 157 floating-point features are extracted whcih can be stored as 293 int8 elements in a database.

 | Language level | Used models & statistics | Metrics | Dim (as int8) |
 |:---:|:---|:---|:---:|